Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 Walking the Labyrinth quiets the mind, opens the heart and grounds the body.
 The Labyrinth is a mirror of the soul that reflects back to us where we are on our journeys.
 The Labyrinth opens the door to self-reflection and allows us to comprehend and release the psycho-spiritual issues that need clearing.
 In this course, you will learn the history and archetypal meaning of the Labyrinth and how it addresses our spiritual needs from an inclusive perspective.
 We will explore the feminine principle and why it is so central to healing Western dualism.
 You will learn the ancient meditative practice of walking the Labyrinth to help you nurture the innate embodied wisdom we all have access to.
 When we walk the Labyrinth, our intuition and imagination are open and available both to us and to our community in new and profound ways.

+Each course will consist of six sessions.
+Walking the trails and the river, as well as art, poetry, writing, and ceremony will be incorporated in the process.
+Refreshments will be served.
 Before the beginning of a course, a recommended, but not required, book list will be sent to enrolled participants.
 Hand-outs will be provided at course meetings.

 Call for details and registration.
 In-person courses begin TBA.